Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

   Set these 2 variables only if you would like to set a custom log path or log level for connection tests; it is completely optional.
     1. `TIMESTREAM_LOG_PATH`=`<path_to_log_file>`(e.g.:`"C:\\Users\\BitQuillUser\\Desktop\\Timestream ODBC Driver"`)

-    The user needs to ensure that the directory mentioned in the log file path does exist, or driver will ignore user's passed value and create the log file in the default log path.
+    The user needs to ensure that the directory mentioned in the log file path exists or the driver will ignore the user's passed-in value and create the log file in the default log path.
 Do **not** include a slash at the end of the log path.

     The log path indicates the path to store the log file.
-The log file name has `timestream_odbc_YYYYMMDD.log` format, where `YYYYMMDD` (e.g., 20220225 <= Feb 25th, 2022) is the date at the first log message.
+The log file name is formatted as `timestream_odbc_YYYYMMDD.log`, where `YYYYMMDD` (e.g., 20220225 <= Feb 25th, 2022) is the date at the first log message.

     2. `TIMESTREAM_LOG_LEVEL`=`<log_level>`.
 The default is `2` (means WARNING Level).
-Possible values: {0, 1, 2, 3, 4}, meaning {OFF, ERROR, WARNING, INFO, DEBUG}
+Possible values:
+         - 0: OFF
+         - 1: ERROR
+         - 2: WARNING
+         - 3: INFO
+         - 4: DEBUG

     More details about logging in [`support\troubleshooting-guide.md`](../support/troubleshooting-guide.md).